 MSU students, faculty, and staff pay $50 per assessment.
 Community members'

 fees are based on a sliding fee scale, ranging from $50 to $150 per assessment.
 Payments can be made with cash or check.
 We are unable to accept credit or debit card payments.

 The availability of assessment appointments is limited, so if you don't come in the first few weeks of the semester you may be placed on a waiting list.

 Where We Are Located

 We are located in Room 401 in Wells Hall on the Murray State University campus.
-Wells Hall faces North 16th Street and is located across from the Olive Street intersection between Chestnut and Main Streets.
+Wells Hall faces North 16th Street and is located between Chestnut and Main Streets.

 a visitor parking lot to the north of Wells Hall on the same side of the street.